cheeseweasel/amz_sp_api/lib/vendor-direct-fulfillment-sandbox-test-data-api-model/docs/VendorDFSandboxtransactionstatusApi.md

-Returns the status of the transaction indicated by the specified transactionId.
-If the transaction was successful, also returns the requested test order data.
+Retrieves the transaction status identified by the specified `transactionId`, and returns the requested test order data if the transaction is successful.

 ### Example
 ```ruby